dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    pgcopydb clone: Clone an entire database from source to target
    usage: pgcopydb clone  --source ... --target ... [ --table-jobs ... --index-jobs ... ]

      --source                      Postgres URI to the source database --target                      Postgres URI to the target database --dir                         Work directory to use
      --table-jobs                  Number of concurrent COPY jobs to run --index-jobs                  Number of concurrent CREATE INDEX jobs to run --restore-jobs                Number of concurrent jobs for pg_restore --large-objects-jobs          Number of concurrent Large Objects jobs to run --split-tables-larger-than    Same-table concurrency size threshold
      --drop-if-exists              On the target database, clean-up from a previous run first --roles                       Also copy roles found on source to target --no-role-passwords           Do not dump passwords for roles --no-owner                    Do not set ownership of objects to match the original database --no-acl                      Prevent restoration of access privileges (grant/revoke commands).
      --no-comments                 Do not output commands to restore comments --skip-large-objects          Skip copying large objects (blobs)
      --skip-extensions             Skip restoring extensions
      --skip-ext-comments           Skip restoring COMMENT ON EXTENSION
      --skip-collations             Skip restoring collations
      --skip-vacuum                 Skip running VACUUM ANALYZE
      --requirements <filename>     List extensions requirements
      --filters <filename>          Use the filters defined in <filename>
      --fail-fast                   Abort early in case of error --restart                     Allow restarting when temp files exist already --resume                      Allow resuming operations after a failure --not-consistent              Allow taking a new snapshot on the source database --snapshot                    Use snapshot obtained with pg_export_snapshot
-     --follow                   Implement logical decoding to replay changes --plugin                   Output plugin to use (test_decoding, wal2json) --slot-name                Use this Postgres replication slot name --create-slot              Create the replication slot
+     --follow                      Implement logical decoding to replay changes --plugin                      Output plugin to use (test_decoding, wal2json) --wal2json-numeric-as-string  Print numeric data type as string when using wal2json output plugin --slot-name                   Use this Postgres replication slot name --create-slot                 Create the replication slot
      --origin                      Use this Postgres replication origin node name --endpos                      Stop replaying changes when reaching this LSN

 .. _pgcopydb_fork: